garden-io/garden/docs/using-garden/modules.md

 ```

 Disabling a module disables all services, tasks and tests defined in the module.
-Note however, that if a disabled module is referenced as a build dependency of another module, the module will still be built when needed, to ensure the dependant module can be built as expected.
+Note, however, that if a disabled module is referenced as a build dependency of another module, the module will still be built when needed, to ensure the dependant module can be built as expected.

 ## Further Reading